Policies & action

 Mining companies themselves play an important role in meeting these targets.
 The Chilean Copper Commission (COCHILCO) has carried out surveys and compiled data on GHG emissions and energy consumption, the Green Mining Roundtable was launched in 2019, and the Chilean Economic Development Agency (CORFO) has supported the deployment of hydrogen vehicles for mining (Ministerio de Energía, 2020a).
 The deployment of green hydrogen and its derivatives in the mining sector is a key component of Chile’s Green Hydrogen Strategy and Action Plan (Gobierno de Chile, 2024).

 The National Mining Policy 2050, developed by the Ministry of Mining, was approved in early 2023, and includes several objectives related to GHG emissions and environmental considerations.
-Notably, it includes a target to reduce emissions from large mining operations by at least 50% by 2030, and to reach a carbon-neutral industry by 2040.
+Notably, it includes a target to reduce emissions from large mining operations by at least 50% by 2030, and to become a carbon-neutral industry by 2040.
 It also outlines a zero-emissions fleet plan to be released by 2025 and implemented by 2030, as well as an objective for 90% of electricity contracts to come from renewable sources by 2030 and 100% by 2050 (Gobierno de Chile, 2023a).
 Along with being responsible for the monitoring and implementation of the above, the Ministry of Mining is also directed to establish GHG emissions targets for scope 1, 2, and 3 that comply with the 2030 target.

-Among the provisions of the new Energy Efficiency Law approved in early 2021, is the promotion of energy management in the country's largest consumers.
+Among the provisions of the new Energy Efficiency Law approved in early 2021 is the promotion of energy management in the country's largest consumers.
 These include all large companies with consumption over 50 Tcal per year (210 TJ/yr), cumulatively accounting for more than one third of the country’s consumed energy.
-These so-called consumers with energy management capacity have to implement an energy management system that covers at least 80% of their emissions and will additionally have to prepare an annual public report on several performance indicators, including energy consumption and energy intensity (Ministerio de Energía, 2021d; Ministerio de Hacienda: Oficina de Partes, 2021).
+These so-called consumers with energy management capacity have to implement an energy management system that covers at least 80% of their emissions and will additionally have to prepare an annual public report on several performance indicators, including energy consumption and energy intensity (Ministerio de Energía, 2021d; Ministerio de Hacienda: Oficina de Partes, 2021)

 Transport

-The transport sector accounts for more than one third of Chile’s total final energy consumption (37% ), almost the same as industry, and accounts for 26% of total GHG emissions, as 99% of the sector’s energy consumption is from imported fossil fuels (Ministerio de Energía, 2022c).
+The transport sector accounted for a third of Chile’s total final energy consumption (34%) in 2021, almost the same as the industry sector, as well as a third (33%) of its total GHG emissions, considering 99% of the sector’s energy consumption is from imported fossil fuels (IEA, 2023).

-In December 2017, Chile published its Electromobility Strategy, which sets out a goal and action plan towards achieving a 40% share of electric passenger vehicles as well as a 100% electrified public transport by 2050 (Ministerio de Energía, 2017a).
-Chile’s Energy Route 2018-2022 also sets out a short-term goal of a 10-fold increase in EVs in 2022 (compared to 2017 levels) (Ministerio de Energía, 2021i).
+In December 2017, Chile published its Electromobility Strategy, which sets out a goal and action plan towards achieving a 40% share of electric passenger vehicles as well as a 100% electrified public transport fleet by 2050 (Ministerio de Energía, 2017a).
+Chile’s Energy Strategy (PEN, or Política Energética Nacional), published in 2022, updated these targets and made them more ambitious, aiming for 100% zero emission vehicles in public transport and urban public transport by 2040, and 60% of private and commercial vehicles to be zero emissions by 2050 (Ministerio de Energía, 2022c).

 Buildings